2C-P: Pharmacodynamics

 2C-P acts as an agonist of the serotonin 5-HT_{2} receptors.
 It also binds to the serotonin 5-HT_{1A} receptor with about 14-fold lower affinity than for the serotonin 5-HT_{2A} receptor.
 The drug shows little or no affinity for the monoamine transporters (MATs) and shows very weak or negligible monoamine reuptake inhibition.
 It shows high affinity for the rat trace amine-associated receptor 1 (TAAR1) and lower but still high affinity for the mouse TAAR1.

 In contrast to many other psychedelics, 2C-P, as well as 2C-C and certain 2C NBOMe analogues, has shown reinforcing effects in rodents.
 It produces dose-dependent conditioned place preference (CPP) in mice and self-administration in rats.
 These findings suggest that 2C-P may have misuse potential.
 The mechanism by which these effects are produced is unknown.
 However, 2C-P was found to decrease dopamine transporter (DAT) expression and to increase DAT phosphorylation in the nucleus accumbens similarly to methamphetamine in rodents.
 Decreased DAT expression may result in reduced dopamine reuptake, while DAT phosphorylation is associated with dopamine reverse transport and efflux, in turn increasing extracellular dopamine levels.

 2C-P has also been found to produce neurotoxicity at high doses in rodents, which appears to be mediated via neuroinflammation.

 The drug only weakly inhibits the monoamine oxidases.

 Chemistry

 2C-P is 2,5-dimethoxy-4-n-propylphenethylamine.
 The full name of the chemical is 2-(2,5-dimethoxy-4-propylphenyl)ethanamine.
 The hydrochloride salt is the most common form, normally found as a white powder, or white crystals.

 Properties

 Alexander Shulgin's 2C-P crude freebase (soluble in chloroform), after "removal of the solvent under vacuum," was an off-white colored oil which he distilled at 100–110 °C at 0.3 mmHg (turning it "water white" in color), and it "spontaneously crystallized" upon cooling.

+Synthesis

+The chemical synthesis of 2C-P has been described.

 Analogues

-Analogues of 2C-P include 2C-D, 2C-E, 2C-Bu, 2C-iP, and 2C-iBu, among others.
+Analogues of 2C-P include 2C-D, 2C-E, 2C-Bu, 2C-iP, 2C-iBu, DOPR, and 4C-P, among others.